mjt91/mjt91.github.io/_posts/2026-04-13-saturday-feast.md

 My mornings are very plain (read: simple) under the Slow Carb diet: 3 eggs, spinach, some beans or lentils.
 When I am not following the Slow Carb diet I am skipping breakfast.

-Those are the cases which are not intersting for the sake of this post.
+Those are the cases which are not interesting for the sake of this post.
 Let's see what makes a great breakfast on cheat days.
 There are two modes that work for me:
 1. Sweet and warm (no ice cream allowed here)

-My new favourite for sweet and warm breackfast is **Kaiserschmarrn**:
+My new favourite for sweet and warm breakfast is **Kaiserschmarrn**:

 ![](https://img.chefkoch-cdn.de/rezepte/1031841208350942/bilder/1537796/crop-960x540/kaiserschmarrn-tiroler-landgasthofrezept.jpg)

-It is easy to make and blast to eat.
+It is easy to make and blasts to eat.

-Honerable mensions: crepês, some variation of pancakes and overnight oats.
+Honorable mensions: crepês, some variation of pancakes and overnight oats.

-2. Bread (I prefer wheat) with cold cuts (savory) and end with something sweet (mostly a crossaint with some red fruit jam)
+2. Bread (I prefer wheat) with cold cuts (savory) and end with something sweet (mostly a croissant with some red fruit jam)

 When having bread for breakfast it must have this badboy on there:

 ![](https://imgsrv1.shotshop.com/preview_new/2006_12/00000628_00000376-Wurst-Br%C3%B6tchen-Belegtes+Br%C3%B6tchen-Wurstsemmel.jpg)

 Any variation of french cheeses are fine too.
-And as mentioed: At the end a [nice croissaint](https://guide.michelin.com/en/article/features/decoding-the-delicious-croissant).
+And as mentioned: At the end a [nice croissaint](https://guide.michelin.com/en/article/features/decoding-the-delicious-croissant).

 ## Lunch